Gift Icon

 History

-Najeeb Halaby, the director of the FAA, was the person to first propose in 1965 to the aides of president Linden Johnson organizing the Department of Transport cabinets.
-He hoped to raise the policy at a higher level while the Defense Ministry was frustrated by issues, like supersonic transportation, that were in violation with regulations.
-Halaby believed the department of transportation should have certain functions authorized by the Ministry of Commerce and that his Federal Aviation Administration should be integrated in the department.
+Najeeb Halaby, the director of the FAA, was the person to first propose in 1965 to the aides of President Linden Johnson to organize the Department of Transport cabinets.
+He hoped to raise the policy at a higher level while the Defense Ministry was frustrated by issues, like supersonic conveyance, that violated regulations.
+Halaby believed the Department of Transportation should have certain functions authorized by the Ministry of Commerce and that his Federal Aviation Administration should be integrated into the department.

-With the help of the Budget Bureau director Charles Schultze and one of the president's special assistant's Joseph Califano, Halaby insisted on the creation of the innovative department.
-The initiative of creating a Department of Transportation was integrated in the legislative program of President Johnson in 1966.
-This moment was the launch of the Boyd Task Force with the help of which the DOT was created, and it included: the Bureau of Public Roads, the Great Lakes Pilotage Association, the Federal Aviation Agency, the Panama Canal, the Car Service Division of the Interstate Commerce Commission, the Saint Lawrence Seaway Development Corporation, the Coast Guard, and the subsidiary function of the Civil Aeronautics Board.
+With the help of the Budget Bureau director Charles Schultze and one of the president's special assistants, Joseph Califano, Halaby insisted on creating the innovative department.
+The initiative of creating a Department of Transportation was integrated into the legislative program of President Johnson in 1966.
+This moment was the launch of the Boyd Task Force, with the help of which the DOT was created.
+It included the Bureau of Public Roads, the Great Lakes Pilotage Association, the Federal Aviation Agency, the Panama Canal, the Car Service Division of the Interstate Commerce Commission, the Saint Lawrence Seaway Development Corporation, the Coast Guard, and the subsidiary function of the Civil Aeronautics Board.

-The plan was approved by President Johnson and it got sent to Congress on 03/06/1966.
+President Johnson approved the plan, which was sent to Congress on 03/06/1966.
 It was finally approved on 10/15/1966 after a tedious negotiation process with the lawmakers, and the President received authorization to form the DOT.
 This was the most important restructuring of the government since 1947 and the creation of the National Security Act.
-DOT became immediately the 4th largest department organized at a cabinet-level, as it regrouped over 30 transportation functions and agencies with a total of approximately 96,000 employees.
+DOT immediately became the 4th largest department organized at a cabinet-level, as it regrouped over 30 transportation functions and agencies with approximately 96,000 employees.

-Shortly after the birth of the DOT, a plan was drafted by the White House for the transfer of urban public transportation functions from the HUD (Dept. Of Housing and Urban Development).
-The responsibility for this plan was given to the newly formed Federal Transportation Administration (former Urban Mass Transit Administration).
+Shortly after the birth of the DOT, the White House drafted a plan to transfer urban public transportation functions from the HUD (Department of Housing and Urban Development) to the newly formed Federal Transportation Administration (former Urban Mass Transit Administration).

-During president’s Nixon’s administration, he dealt with several major transport-related issues, including the rescue of Penn Central Railroad, the resolution to terminate the support offered for the development of supersonic transport, airline hijackings, etc.
+During President Nixon’s government, he dealt with several major transport-related issues, including the rescue of Penn Central Railroad, the resolution to terminate the support offered for the development of supersonic transport, airline hijackings, etc.

-The Highway Safety Law authorized in 1970 the creation of the National Highway Traffic Safety Administration.
-Even though it added some content to departmental safety tasks, the Federal Highway Administration was originally responsible for handling the majority of roles undertaken by the new department.
+The Highway Safety Law authorized the creation of the National Highway Traffic Security Administration in 1970.
+Although it added some content to departmental protection tasks, the Federal Highway governance was originally responsible for handling the majority of roles undertaken by the new department.

-In addition to establishing another operation management and increasing the coordination workload and control span of the secretary, the Highway Safety Law divides highway management into 2 parts:
+In addition to establishing another operation management and increasing the coordination workload and control span of the secretary, the Highway Safety Law divides highway management into two parts:

 a flatbed truck loaded with several cars